CERGE-EI: GDN

 CERGE-EI is the Central and East European Regional Network representative for the Global Development Network (GDN), a spin-off of the World Bank.

 IDEA think tank

 CERGE-EI has established the Institute for Democracy and Economic Analysis (IDEA), a public policy think-tank staffed by CERGE-EI academics and graduates, and researchers from other institutions.

 Funding

-CERGE-EI is financed by educational and research grants from the Czech government, and from other Czech and foreign entities, as well as private donations from individuals, foundations, and corporations.
+CERGE-EI is supported by the Czech Academy of Sciences and Charles University.
+The institution is also financed by educational and research grants from the Czech government and EU (ERC grants), and from other Czech and foreign entities, as well as private donations from individuals, foundations, and corporations.
 Fundraising activities are carried out by two affiliated institutions, CERGE-EI Foundation U.S.A. and Nadace CERGE-EI.
-Some funding also comes from student tuition payments.

 Governance

 CERGE-EI is governed by an Executive and Supervisory Committee (ESC), which makes major strategic and financial decisions, supervises local management, and makes decisions on the hiring and promotion of faculty members.
 The ESC is composed of internationally recognized scholars in the field of economics, representatives of Charles University and the Academy of Sciences, and tenured faculty members of CERGE-EI.